 If the filler cap on the oil tank is removed the bent over end of the oil return pipe will be noticed some two inches below the level of the filler cap orifice and the returning oil can be seen running from it.
-This check should be made Immediately after starting the engine from cold.
-This is because while the engine is stationary, oil from all parts of the interior of the engine drains back into the crankcase sump, so that, until this surplus is cleared, the return flow is very positive and continuous.
+This check should be made immediately after starting the engine from cold.
+This is because while the engine is stationary, oil from all parts of the interior of the engine drains back into the crankcase sump, so that, until this surplus Is cleared, the return flow is very positive and continuous.
 Therefore, if the oil circulation is deranged, the fact is apparent at once by the lack of a steady return flow.

 Showing the oil tank with the felt filter in its cylindrical housing and the metal strainer mounted on the entry end of the feed pipe union.
 Also shows the direction of flow of oil from tank to engine and return flow from engine to tank via the small spout, located so that it can be inspected by removing the tank filler cap.
-An air vent pipe is located in the back of the oil tank to ensure freedom from air-locks.
+An air vent pipe is provided to ensure freedom from air-locks.